Dynamic View: Create and manage views of your data

 - Optional: Add attachments or comments with the following settings:

 - Users can add comments

-The fields you selected will be visible at all times as columns and rows.
-If you want to show fields only when certain conditions are met, don't add them in the Visible fields section.
+The fields you select in this step will appear as columns and rows in the Dynamic View.
+If you want to show fields only when certain conditions apply, don't add them in the Visible fields section.
 Instead, set the conditions or logic on the Details Panel tab.

 - From the Available fields section, drag the fields you want to add to the Details Panel Layout section.

-- After adding fields to the Details Panel Layout section, select a field you want to configure.
+- Select the field you want to configure.

 - Edit the field properties or logic.